Legends of Warfare ( Ground )

 Size - 9.25" x 9.25"

-Photos - 170+ black and white, and full color images.
+Photos - approximately 250 black and white, and full color images.

-Tables / Drawings / Diagrams - two tables of technical / performance specifications, no drawings.
+Tables / Drawings / Diagrams - one table of general data, no drawings

 All text and photo captions are in English

 Above - book's table of contacts is simple and straight to the point, telling the reader exactly what is covered by this volume.
 For the record and because I had no idea what the acronyms NDRC and OSRD stand for, NDRC is short for the National Defense Research Committee, and OSRD stands for Office of Scientific Research and Development.
 Both of these governmental entities were instrumental in determining what was needed to prosecute the coming World War II, and how best to integrate the scientific and manufacturing assets of the United States.

 In a quick two page Introduction the author provides the reader with a quick background on the earliest days of the development of the amphibious vehicle that would become the DUKW, and includes the general data table.